Phase Separation of Polyelectrolytes: The Effect of Charge Regulation: Results and Discussion of the Phase Behavior

-We assume that all polymer chains are composed of $N=200$ monomers, and $20\%$ of them ($\gamma = 0.2$) have ionizable groups that can undergo chemical reaction and become charged.
-The fraction of charged segments $z/z_0$ is charge-regulated during the phase separation.
-Before showing the phase diagrams, we first analyze the dependence of $z$ on $\phi$, as is derived from eqs~\ref{e14} and \ref{e21} for the two models, and shown in Figure~\ref{fig2}.
-For simplicity, we consider hereafter $z\equiv z_{+}=z_{-}$ in the symmetric HCR model, while $z\equiv z_{+}$ and $z_{-}=z_0$ in the ACR model.
+We assume that all polymer chains are composed of $N=200$ monomers, and $20\%$ of them ($\gamma = 0.2$) have ionizable groups that can undergo a chemical reaction and become charged.
+The fraction of charged segments, $z/z_0$, is charge-regulated during the phase separation.
+Before showing the phase diagrams, we first analyze the dependence of $z$ on $\phi$, as is derived from eqs~\ref{e14} and \ref{e21} for the two models and is shown in Figure~\ref{fig2}.
+For simplicity, we consider hereafter $z\equiv z_{+}=z_{-}$ in the symmetric HCR model and $z\equiv z_{+}$ and $z_{-}=z_0$ in the ACR model.

-The $z(\phi)$ dependence indicates that in both HCR and ACR models, the polymer charge increases with the polymer concentration.
-In the HCR model, the coupling between $z$ and $\phi$ is due to the DH correlation term (see eq~\ref{e14}), that due to its non-linearity, favors higher charge at higher polymer concentrations.
-Because of the hopping of ions between the polymers, the entropy of the free species is not coupled to the polymers charge.
+The $z(\phi)$ dependence indicates that in both HCR and ACR models the polymer charge increases with the polymer concentration.
+In the HCR model, the coupling between $z$ and $\phi$ is due to the DH correlation term (eq~\ref{e14}), which due to its nonlinearity, favors higher charge at higher polymer concentrations.
+Because of the hopping of ions between the polymers, the entropy of the free species is not coupled to the polymer charge.

-In the ACR model, the situation is reversed.
-The DH correlation term does not determine $z$, because the system bears an equal amount of charge when the $\rm{H}^+$ ions are adsorbed onto the polymer, or when they stay in solution.
-However, due to the electro-neutrality (eq~\ref{e18}), the entropy and the short-range interaction between the polymer and the solvent are coupled to $z$ (see eq~\ref{e21}).
+The situation is reversed in the ACR model.
+The DH correlation term does not determine $z$ because the system bears an equal amount of charge when the $\rm{H}^+$ ions are adsorbed onto the polymer, or when they stay in solution.
+However, because of the electroneutrality (eq~\ref{e18}), the entropy and the short-range interaction between the polymer and the solvent are coupled to $z$ (eq~\ref{e21}).
 Here, the entropy is the dominant part, and it favors larger $z$ as $\phi$ increases.
-This can be understood because the $p$ polymers are more likely to adsorb an ion and become charged if the system is denser and the counter-ions are at close proximity to the polymers.
+This can be understood because the $p$ polymers are more likely to adsorb an ion and become charged if the system is denser and the counterions are close to the polymers.

-In the ACR model, $z$ is regulated by $\phi$ in a more pronounced way than in the HCR model, as seen by comparing Figures~\ref{fig2}a and~\ref{fig2}b.
+In the ACR model, $z$ is regulated by $\phi$ in a more pronounced way than in the HCR model, as seen by comparing Figure~\ref{fig2}a,b.
 In addition, Figure~\ref{fig2} shows that when $\alpha$ decreases, $z$ will increase, as expected from the CR process.
-This tendency applies also when $\eta$ is decreased (not shown in the Figure).
+This tendency applies also when $\eta$ is decreased (not shown in the figure).